-Admission into the Career Ladder Nursing Program.
-Approval of instructor.
+Prerequisites: Admission into the Career Ladder Nursing Program.

-This first level course focuses on the history of nursing practice and education.
+Description: This first level course focuses on the history of nursing practice and education.
 Ethical and legal aspects as well as professional responsibilities in the practice of nursing are emphasized.
 In addition, an introduction to the professional standards of nursing are presented.